vipulanurag612/ButtonFun/README.md

 ### Setup and Submission Instructions

-*	Fork the repo at https://github.com/pmhood/ButtonFun to your public GitHub account.
+* Clone this repository to your local machine.
+* Commit your changes to a new branch.
+* Push that branch back to Github.
-* When complete, send us a pull request for review.
+* When complete, create a pull request with the head branch as your new branch and the base branch as master.